-The Chase Sapphire Preferred Card is one of the consistently highest-rated travel rewards cards on the market.
-Between its generous sign-up offer and market-leading rewards rates – not to mention its sleek metal design – it’s no wonder the Chase Sapphire Preferred reigns supreme among those looking to maximize both value and flexibility in terms of travel.
+The Chase Sapphire Preferred® Card is one of the consistently highest-rated travel rewards cards on the market.
+Between its generous signup offer and market-leading rewards rates – not to mention its sleek metal design – it’s no wonder the Chase Sapphire Preferred® Card reigns supreme among those looking to maximize both value and rewards flexibility.

 Average Credit Score for Approval: 741